unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit2.md

 :r /etc/bandit_pass/bandit26
 ```

-Press Enter, and you should get the password!
+Press `Enter`, and you should get the password!

 ```console
 5czgV9L3Xx8JPOyRbXh6lQbmIOWvPT6Z